Training can solve the 'talent crunch'

 Training has never been more important, and if companies want to stay ahead of their competitors in the race for talent, providing outstanding career development opportunities is going to be vital.

-I'm a freelance marketing consultant who specialises in helping SMEs take their businesses to the next level.
-An expert at marketing strategy, I previously worked at number of the biggest global consultancies, including PwC, advising multinationals on their expansion strategy.
+A columnist and marketing expert, I previously worked at number of the biggest global consultancies, including PwC, advising multinationals on their expansion strategy.
 I saw the value that smaller local businesses could take from the process too.